 After this would be the first consultation where I would evaluate his potential limiting factors and contraindications with such things as a medical background questionnaire.

 I would implement the program below.
 The first mesocycle would be geared towards building a foundational tendon and ligament strength.
 Next, I would implement a hypertrophy protocol.
 Lastly, I would work on optimizing limit strength by utilizing a mesocycle at a high-intensity level and a medium volume.
-I would then reassess his goals and decide on a path towards them.
+I would then reassess his goals and decide on a path toward them.

 My nutritional protocol for Jocko would include 5 caloric surplus days and 2 deficit days.
 I would recommend he undertakes a 1-2-3 or 1-2-4 macronutrient ratio.
 This will depend on his metabolic rate and mesocycle.